Seeing Straight: Document Orientation Detection for Efficient OCR: Model Architecture

 \section{Model Architecture}

-We define the architecture of our rotation classifier model in the following.
-Let \( x \in \mathbb{R}^{H \times W \times 3} \) denote an input RGB image and the corresponding ground-truth rotation label belongs to the set of classes \( \mathcal{Y} = \{0, 1, 2, 3\} \), where 0 corresponds to \( -90^\circ \), 1 to \( 0^\circ \), 2 to \( 90^\circ \), and 3 to \( 180^\circ \).
+We define the architecture of our rotation classifier model as the following.
+Let \( x \in \mathbb{R}^{H \times W \times 3} \) denote an input RGB image and the corresponding ground-truth rotation label belongs to the set of classes \( \mathcal{Y} = \{0, 1, 2, 3...,11\} \), where 0 corresponds to \( 0^\circ \), 1 to \( 30^\circ \), 2 to \( 60^\circ \), and so on, till \( 330^\circ \).
 To enhance robustness and model generalization, we adopt a \textit{dynamic cropping strategy} ~\cite{dong2024internvl}, where each input image \( x \) is transformed into multiple spatial crops \( \{x^{(1)}, x^{(2)}, \dots, x^{(K)}\} \).
 Each crop is independently passed through the vision encoder to produce a sequence of visual tokens $X^{(k)} \in \mathbb{R}^{L \times D}$ where \( D \) denotes embedding dimension, \( L \) and \( K \) the number of visual tokens and crops respectively.
 The vision encoder consists of a patch embedding module followed by a transformer encoder, consistent with the modern VLM architectures.
 From each crop's output sequence, we extract the CLS token from the first position, \( h_{\text{cls}}^{(k)} = X_0^{(k)} \in \mathbb{R}^D \), which captures global contextual information, allowing to aggregate spatial and semantic cues for that crop.
 We compute the average CLS embedding over all \( K \) crops of the image to obtain a robust, unified image representation.

-We then use a classification head, which is a lightweight feedforward neural network \( f_{\text{clf}} \) that maps \( h_{\text{cls}} \) to one of four rotation classes:
+We then use a classification head, which is a lightweight feedforward neural network \( f_{\text{clf}} \) that maps \( h_{\text{cls}} \) to one of 12 rotation classes: